ome/omero-documentation/README.md

 ## Images vs. Captions ##

 RST allows for two types of image embedding: using the `image` and `figure` directive.
 If no caption is needed for an image, use the former.

+## Indentation ##

+Most RST directives don't need indentation, unless arguments have to be supplied.
+For consistency, please use 4 space indentation whenever possible.